-Details of successful prosecution against E165293 - Individual
+Details of successful prosecution against E165293 - PCBU

-The defendant pleaded guilty in the Ipswich Magistrates Court on 22 September 2014 to breaching s.
-32 of the Work Health and Safety Act 2011, having failed to meet his work health and safety duties and was sentenced.
+The defendant pleaded not guilty in the Ipswich Magistrates Court to breaching s.32 of the Work Health and Safety Act 2011.
+Following a four day trial, it was found guilty on 1 June 2017 of having failed to meet its work health and safety duties and was sentenced on 24 July 2017.

-Magistrate Ms Donna MacMallum fined the defendant $5000 and ordered professional and court costs totaling $1083.50.
+Magistrate Virginia Sturgess fined the defendant $175 000 and ordered professional and court costs totalling $4717.55, along with disbursements of $3926.19.
 No conviction was recorded.

 Considerations for prevention

 (commentary under this heading is not part of the court's decision)